Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The 2009 Ford Escape continues the trend of relative reliability in transmission performance.
 Some owners have experienced issues with rough shifting, but these cases are much less common than in problematic model years.

 Again, many of these Ford Escape Problems are caused by common factors such as dirty transmission fluid or worn components.
 Regular fluid changes and replacing worn components such as solenoids or sensors can solve this problem.
-The cost of these repairs can vary between $100 and $700, depending on the severity of the problem and labor rates.
+The cost of these repairs can vary between $100 and $700, depending on the severity of the problem and labour rates.

 2010 Ford Escape Transmission